 Let’s face it – dogs can be the most loving and amazing souls on earth.
 They’re loyal, dedicated, and are masters at divvying up unconditional love to their human companions.
 They can be highly destructive and rambunctious, at times too.
 Providing your canine companion with enough mental and physical stimulation daily is key to ensuring that they live long and healthy lives without destroying your property too.
-Experts worldwide agree that daily walks, exercise in your backyard, chew toys, and puzzle games are fantastic for helping your pet burn off energy.
+Experts worldwide agree that daily walks, exercise in an invisible dog fence, dog chew toys, and puzzle games are among the long list of fantastic ways for helping your pet burn off energy.

 Many pet owners give their pets bully sticks into assisting them in burning energy and giving them something to chew on besides their shoes.
 However, there is some controversy about bully sticks and whether these are a safe treat for your beloved pet.
 In this brief article, we’ll discuss everything you ever wanted to know about bully sticks and more.
 With a better understanding of this treat you can decide for yourself whether they make the perfect treat for your best canine friend.